 Occurred: March 2024

-GPU chip provider Nvidia has been sued by 3 authors accusing it of training it's NeMo models on copyrighted books.
+GPU chip provider NVIDIa has been sued by 3 authors accusing it of training it's NeMo AI models on copyrighted books.

-In March 2024, authors Brian Keene, Abdi Nazemian and Stewart O'Nan submitted a class action for copyright infringement, saying their works were part of this dataset and were trained on without their permission.
-They are seeking unspecified damages.
+Authors Brian Keene, Abdi Nazemian and Stewart O'Nan submitted a class action lawsuit against NVIDIA for copyright infringement, saying their works were part of the Books3 dataset and were trained on NeMO generative AI platform without their permission.ย

 Operator: Nvidia